 Soil

-Fertilize it with humus, make sure it is rich and wet, but not muddy or waterlogged, as the roots of the plant would rot if continuously over-watered.
+Fertilize it with humus; make sure it is rich and wet, but not muddy or waterlogged as the roots of the plant would rot if continuously over-watered.

-Calendine poppy likes shady places.
+Celandine poppy likes shady places.
 Avoid planting them without anything around to shelter them from the midday heat of the summer sun.

 How to grow Celandine Poppy